deanebarker/episerver-dynamic-templates/README.md

 Inside your block view model, you can access `TemplatingService` which provides methods for processing templates which are injected with content from the rendering page.

 >**TODO:** The current default implementation of `TemplatingService` uses Fluid as a template engine.
 This is fine, but it exposes Fluid in the interface (some methods take in a `TemplateContext`, which is Fluid-specific).
 This defeats the entire purpose of DI.
 The external interface should be engine-agnostic, so it can be injected with some other implementation.

+## Creating a New Element Block

+First of all, do you need to create a new type of block?
+Remember that _all blocks work the same way they always have_.
+So if you just want to output some content in a template, you can use the default `EditorialBlock` that comes with Alloy.
+A `TemplateBlock` or `Template` property is basically just a `ContentArea`, and it will output any block as its default behavior.

+But an "element block" can be said to be a block that extends from `TemplateElementBaseBlock`.
+By extending from that base, you gain some extra capabilities:

+* `RenderingPageLink`: A `ContentLink` of the page on which the block is embedded
+* `RenderingPageData`: A `PageData` of the page on which the block is embedded

+You can use those two properties to "pass-through" content from the rendering page in your view model logic.

+* `Process`: A method that will execute a string against the `TemplatingService` which has been injected with variables representing the properties of the rendering page
+* `Show:` A boolean from the evaluation of the `ShowIf` expression that represents whether block should be displayed
+* `StyleOutput`: A formatted CSS string from the `Style` property below
+* `IsBoilerplate`: A boolean that returns `true` if the block is (1) being shown in Edit Mode, and (2) appears to be embedded on the home page.
+This can be used in our view to return "boilerplate" content when the template itself is being viewed (i.e. "Lorem Ipsum").

+>**TODO:** Clearly, this won't work for templates _actually_ executing on the home page.
+For now, we're going to just accept this as an edge case.

+Here here are some properties which are displayed in the UI:

+* `ShowIf`: A template expression that should return true/false (example: `PageCreated | days_ago > 2`).
+The result of this will be surfaced in the `Show` property which should be used in the block controller to show or hide the block entirely.
+* `Style`: A set of CSS style rules.
+You can write one per line, and they'll be rolled up and formatted in the `StyleOuput` property.
+* `ClassName`: A CSS classname.
+This might be used in the view, depending on the element.
+* `BoilerplateOutput`: Default content to show when the template is being used.
+If provided, the view for this block should use this when `IsBoilerplate` returns true.

+Your specific block will likely provide additional properties, specific to whatever it is (i.e. `Align` for the `ImageElementBlock`).